geomagpy/magpy/README.md

 Text

-## 10. Additional methods and functions
+## 10. Additional methods and functions - TODO

 ### 10.1 Testing data validity before submissions to IM and IAGA